KV Cache Transform Coding for Compact Storage in LLM Inference: Related work

 \paragraph{Singular Value Decomposition Approaches} SVD has emerged as a straightforward method for removing the redundancy in KV caches and exploiting its low-rank structure.
 GEAR \citep{kang2024gearefficientkvcache} improves quantization through low-rank correction mechanisms, whereas LoRC \citep{zhang2024lorclowrankcompressionllms} minimizes computational overhead by directly reducing the rank of key and value matrices.
 Eigen Attention \citep{saxena2024eigenattentionattentionlowrank} restructures attention computation by projecting into a truncated subspace defined by SVD, enabling efficient operations.
 A similar mechanism could be devised for value vectors in \Method{}, and key vectors for layers that do not employ positional embeddings.
 GEAR \citep{kang2024gearefficientkvcache} improves KIVI quantization through low-rank correction mechanisms.
 Building on ShadowKV \citep{sun2025shadowkvkvcacheshadows}, SVDq \citep{yankun2025svdq125bit410xkey} integrates SVD with quantization, leveraging singular value magnitudes for a simple precision allocation; xKV \citep{chang2025xkvcrosslayersvdkvcache} aggregates KV caches across multiple layers before decomposition.
 This work differs in three respects: (i) it models rotational relationships between non-adjacent layers to enable cross-layer concatenation before decomposition; (ii) it selects ranks and bitwidths via a dynamic program under a compression budget; and (iii) it applies entropy coding to the quantized factors.
 Empirical comparisons and ablations (e.g., treatment of early sink tokens) are reported in Appendix \ref{sec:appendix:ablations-plus-details}.

 \paragraph{Sparse Attention Strategies} Sparse attention mechanisms provide a complementary paradigm for managing sequence length dimensions by selectively discarding non-essential keys/values during inference.
 Techniques such as \HTO{} \citep{zhang2023h2oheavyhitteroracleefficient} and \TOVA{} \citep{oren2024transformersmultistaternns} employ prioritization strategies to dynamically prune less informative elements from the KV cache.
 In contrast, chunk-based approaches like Quest \citep{tang2024questqueryawaresparsityefficient}, Landmark Attention \citep{mohtashami2023landmarkattentionrandomaccessinfinite}, and Native Sparse Attention \citep{yuan2025nativesparseattentionhardwarealigned} construct compressed representations of the KV cache by partitioning sequences into chunks.
 These methods retrieve only the most critical chunks during attention computation, significantly reducing the number of memory transfers.
 Concurrently, dynamic compression techniques such as Dynamic Memory Compression \citep{nawrot2024dynamicmemorycompressionretrofitting} and Dynamic Memory Sparsification \citep{lancucki2025inferencetimehyperscalingkvcache} optimize KV cache memory usage through pooling/eviction of keys/values.
-These strategies can be potentially integrated with quantization and SVD methods to achieve higher compression ratios and improved inference latency \citep{yankun2025svdq125bit410xkey}.
+These strategies could be integrated with quantization and SVD methods to achieve further gains \citep{yankun2025svdq125bit410xkey}.

+\paragraph{Transform Coding} Transform coding underpins media codecs because it decorrelates local structure and compacts energy into a few coefficients, enabling aggressive quantization and entropy coding of the resulting sparse residuals~\citep{ahmed1974discrete,wallace1992thejpeg,MP3,AVC,HEVC}.
+Similar low-frequency structure might appear in neural models, motivating transform coding for activations and compression-aware training~\citep{JMLR:v22:20-1374,Young_2021}, or repurposing hardware H.264/H.265 encoders as codecs for LLM weights and KV caches \citep{10.1145/3725843.3756078}.
+Our approach similarly builds on the transform coding paradigm.
+However, rather than relying on existing algorithms, we design a novel combination of decorrelation, quantization and entropy coding, which exploits cross-layer dependencies to achieve higher compression ratios.